Frequently Asked Questions

 Q: How much does the program cost?

-A: There is no cost attached to this program.
-It is a scholarship program and all necessary expenses are met by the sponsor of the program.
+A: There is no cost to participate in the Welch Summer Scholar Program.
+It is a scholarship program and all necessary expenses are met by the Robert A. Welch Foundation.
 These expenses include room and board, in-town transportation, laboratory expenses, books and study materials, computer and library access, and recreational activities.
 Personal expenses are the responsibility of the participant.

 Q: Can I get college credit from this program?